shapshuk/pokemon-app/README.md

 # Pokemon App

-Pokemon App is a simple Android app that is using the [PokeAPI](https://pokeapi.co/) for constructing RESTful API.
+Pokemon App is a simple Android app that uses the [PokeAPI](https://pokeapi.co/) for constructing RESTful API.
 PokeAPI provides a RESTful API interface to highly detailed objects built from thousands of lines of data related to Pokémon.

 Development tools:
 * Kotlin